MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/getting-started.md

 ---

-# Getting Started
+# Getting Started - Sample Swift App and Tutorials

-In this tutorial, you will learn how to set up a sample iOS app with Mobile Center.
+In this tutorial, you will learn how to set up a sample Swift app with Mobile Center for iOS.
+Note that both Objective-C and Swift are supported.

 ### Prerequisites
 - [GitHub account](https://github.com/join)